-With an abundance of tools and websites available to car buyers in the digital age, long gone are the days of walking into a dealership intimidated and uninformed—crossing your fingers in hopes of not grossly overpaying for a vehicle or driving off the lot in one riddled with mechanical problems (the dreaded lemon).
+With an abundance of online tools and websites available to used car buyers in the digital age, long gone are the days of walking into a dealership intimidated and uninformed—crossing your fingers in hopes of not grossly overpaying for a vehicle or driving off the lot in one riddled with mechanical problems (the dreaded lemon).

 “Consumers today have ready access to much more information than they’ve ever had before,” says Patrick Min, senior industry analyst at TrueCar.
 “This includes things such as pricing data—average transaction prices in the area of purchase, trade-in values and available incentives—and information such as vehicle features and inventory available at both the local and national levels.”

 In addition, detailed records of a particular vehicle’s service, accident and ownership history are now at consumers’ fingertips, thanks to popular websites like Carfax and AutoCheck.
 With the GEICO Car Buying Service powered by TrueCar, Min explains, consumers can feel confident about their purchase as a result of the service’s comprehensive pricing transparency, and also because they can opt to see what other buyers paid for their vehicles.

 Car buyers seem to echo Min’s opinion.
 According to a 2015 study by IHS Automotive, 77 percent of used car buyers cite the Internet as their number one resource for gathering information.
 The study also found that the top three reasons potential car buyers used the Internet were to research pricing, find cars for sale and compare listings.

 We are in what feels like the Golden Age of used car buying—able to access more resources, tools and information than any generation ever before.
 Knowing that, you can breathe a sigh of relief.
 But don’t rely exclusively on the Web.

 “Shopping for a vehicle online can be overwhelming,” Min says.
 “The number of choices is almost endless.”